openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 However, there is that Overview tab that needs to be manually populated too.
 This page will be populated with stand-alone widgets or card widgets.

-Often, one will want to have one single stand-alone widget to represent a single Equipment, for example a thermostat or a Chomecast.
+Often, one will want to have one single stand-alone widget to represent a single Equipment, for example a thermostat or a Chromecast.
 These will be a single card that provides the display and interaction with many Items.
 If one has more than one Equipment that will use the same widget, or the widget is complex, create a custom widget for these.
 Once created, apply the custom widget to the Equipment Group Item in the model.